 LOSS OF INNOCENCE

 A “loss of innocence” is often seen as an integral part of coming of age.
 It is usually thought of as an experience or period in a child’s life that widens their awareness of evil, pain or suffering in the world around them.
-What we experienced was that evil, pain, and suffering, within ourselves and our own lives.
-Although the loss of innocence is painful (and surprising to many of us!) you may eventually realize you’re better off without it:
+What we experienced was that evil, pain, and suffering, but within ourselves and our own lives.
+The feeling of having lost our innocence has an air of wistful longing to it (as well as being surprising to many of us!).
+We may come to realize that we’re better off without it, though, like this writer did:

-(‘How Do I Find The Person I Was Before The Abuse?’
-Life After Dating a Psycho)
+(‘How Do I Find The Person I Was Before The Abuse?’)

 Life is a dream.
 ‘Tis waking that kills us.
 He who robs us of our dreams robs us of our life.”